 It uses for holding shank drills or taps for respective operations.

 Tailstock fixes on the right-hand side of the lathe bed.
 It gives backing to the workpiece during the machining operation and holds a tool during drilling, tapping, reaming, etc.

 According to the length of the workpiece, we can slide tailstock on the guideways and adjust it at a specific distance.

 In the barrel of the tailstock casting, the spindle is there to hole drilling, tapping, reaming, etc tools.
 The spindle can move outside or inside with the help of a hand wheel having a square threaded screw connected to the spindle.

-To engage the square threaded screw with the spindle the bush is at the backside of the spindle with the same threads for giving good engagement.
-The front end of the spindle is in taper in cross-section for better fixing of the tool in it.
+To engage the square threaded screw with the spindle the bush is at the backside of the spindle with similar threads for providing good engagement.
+The front end of the spindle is in taper in cross-section for more suitable fixing of the tool.

-By rotating a handwheel in a clockwise, and anticlockwise direction, we can move the spindle with the tool in the fourth and back direction.
+By rotating a handwheel in a clockwise and anticlockwise direction, we can move the spindle with the tool in the fourth and back.

 We can clamp the spindle at the desired length with a spindle clamp.
-To attach a tailstock at a specific position, we can use a locking lever.
+To tie a tailstock at a specific position, the use of a locking lever is essential.

 To remove the tool from the tailstock, we can rotate the handwheel to its extreme back position to touch the wheel screw to the backside of the tool to apply pressure.